 Are you looking for classroom and time management tips?
 We’ve compiled several resources for you below.
-Please share your ideas with us in the comment section!
+Please share your ideas with us on Amplify, the online community for music educators!

 As a string orchestra director, Gretta Sandberg knows that one of the most effective class strategies is shown in how you begin each class.
 In her words, “Your students need to know when the rehearsal is actually beginning.”